Arcángel: 2004–2007: Career beginnings with De la Ghetto

-2008–present: Solo career and debut album
+2008–2013: Solo career, El Fenómeno, and Sentimiento, Elegancia & Maldad

-After the separation of the duo in early 2007, Arcángel went on to perform solo, working with various reggaeton producers and performers on compilation albums.
+After the separation of the duo in early 2007, Arcángel began his solo career, working with various reggaeton producers and performers on compilation albums.
 Most notable of them was a compilation album produced in 2007, Flow la Discoteka 2, which was produced by songwriter and record producer DJ Nelson.
 The album was an upbringing of different artists trying to rise to fame, one of those including Arcángel, who made a track titled "Chica Virtual", which went on to be one of his most recognizable songs, as well as being a popular airplay single on American Latin Urban radio stations, charting at number 9 on the Billboard Latin Rhythm Airplay chart.
 It also charted at number 22 on the Billboard Hot Latin Tracks chart.

-Since the departure in early 2008, nevertheless, the decision to release the album was cancelled due to the album being leaked onto the Internet during spring 2008.
-The tracks were distributed through his official website and file sharing sites relating to reggaeton under the title La Maravilla.
+In July 2008, Arcángel told Billboard that he was working on his debut album La Maravilla, which was set to be a Latin urban album and was set to release in September or October 2008.
+The album was eventually cancelled due to tracks of the album being leaked onto the internet that same year.
 One of the internet leaks, a song titled "Pa' Que la Pases Bien", went on to be a popular airplay track on American Latin Urban radio stations across the United States.
 The unreleased album being leaked onto the internet resulted in making Arcángel more popular among reggaeton fans in the United States, as well as Puerto Rico.